-The interest income earned by the non-resident investors (being corporate entity / non-corporate entity) is generally (unless certain conditions are satisfied) taxable at the rate of 30%/40% under the provisions of the ITA.
-Further, as per Finance Act, the tax rate for foreign company is reduced from 40% to 35%.
+The interest income earned by the non-resident investors (being non-corporate entity) is generally (unless certain conditions are satisfied) taxable at the applicable rates under the provisions of the ITA.
+For entities other than other than foreign companies, the general tax rate would be 30%.
+Further, as per Finance (No.2) Act, 2024, the tax rate for foreign company was reduced from 40% to 35%.